Sarojini96/crack_detection_DeepLearning/README.md

    ```
    $ python app.py
    ```
-6) Open http://127.0.0.1:8080 in browser and use the UI to test concrete crack detection
+6) Open http://127.0.0.1:8080 in browser and use the UI to test crack detection

 7) Try CURL requests
    ```